Cotto stops Martinez in middleweight title fight

 Cotto proved Roach right from the opening bell, knocking down Martinez twice in the first round with a flurry of body shots.
 As the fight progressed, Cotto pressured Martinez around the ring, and attacked when openings were presented.

 Martinez forced Cotto to fight in the middle of the ring instead of on the ropes or in the corners.
 But Cotto was able to land a variety of jabs and hooks.
 By the end of the eighth round, Martinez had swelling around his right eye.
-He also had a cut on his forehead due to a head-butt.

 Copyright 2014 by The Associated Press